ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 the first time you start it.

 Even so [giantswarm](https://giantswarm.io) is still in alpha it is working well so far.
-Definatly worth a shot if you are trying to get more experience with docker and want a free (for now) hoster.
+Definetly worth a shot if you are trying to get more experience with docker and want a free (for now) hoster.

 My current deployment process is lacking any rollback features as well as any